Buddy system: Pairing types

-There are numerous pairings styles: newly admitted students paired with older students, low achieving elementary school students paired with high achieving elementary school students; behaviorally challenged teenagers paired with adults; autistic children paired with non autistic children; severely disabled children paired with regular children; and even college students paired with post-bachelor students.
+There are numerous pairings styles: newly admitted students paired with older students, low achieving elementary school students paired with high achieving elementary school students; behaviorally challenged teenagers paired with adults; autistic children paired with non autistic children; severely disabled children paired with able-bodied children; and even college students paired with post-bachelor students.

 Metropolitan Nashville Peer Buddy Program

 An example of a successful peer buddy system was in Nashville, Tennessee's McGavock High School.
 Teachers were concerned with having a more inclusive environment for special education students.
 Not only were the specialized students excluded academically but there was social exclusion as well.
 This adversely affects specialized students when there is a need for them to later assimilate when out of high school.
 Students with disabilities were eating with their buddies and their friends, which resulted in the expansion of their circle of friendship and thus allowed for the special needs students to feel more normal and included.
 The program was so successful it was later adopted in the other 11 high schools of that district.